hpc-cofc/documentation/using-the-hpc/how-to-use/access-hpc.md

 The CofC HPC cluster is accessible directly via SSH from the CofC campus wired and 'eduroam' wireless network.

 ## Off-campus Access
+[Remote access](http://it.cofc.edu/network/remote) to the cluster from outside the CofC campus network requires the use of VPN much like access to other campus resources.
 If you are off-campus, you would need to use CofC's VPN to access the HPC resource.
 If you have never used CofC's HPC resources before, you would need to submit a VPN access request even if you have used CofC's VPN to access other campus resources.

 The process to request VPN access is: